Fil/d3-geo-voronoi/README.md

 [![](img/geoVoronoiHull.png)](http://bl.ocks.org/Fil/6a1ed09f6e5648a5451cb130f2b13d20)

 _Note: there might be a better way to compute the geoHull, and this should probably be part of d3-geo.
-This method is experimental and will maybe be removed from the API._
+This method is experimental and may be removed from the API._